-- 5.1 Venmani poets and contemporaries
+- 5.1 Venmani poets and contemporaries.

 - 5.2 The advent of Romanticism-Poerty of Kavitraya i.e., Asan, Ulloor and Vallathol

 - 5.3 Poetry after Kavitraya.

-5.4 Modernism in Malayalam poetry
+- 5.4 Modernism in Malayalam poetry.

-- Unit 6- Modern Literature-Prose:
+Unit 6- Modern Literature-Prose:

 - 6.1 Drama

+- 6.2 Novel

 - 6.3 Short story

-- 6.4 Biography, travelogue, essay and criti-
+- 6.4 Biography, travelogue, essay and criticism.

-(Answers must be written in Malavalam) This paper will require first hand reading of the texts prescribed and is designed to test the candidate's critical ability.
+(Answers must be written in Malayalam)

+This paper will require first hand reading of the texts prescribed and is designed to test the candidate's critical ability.